How Jerome Powell’s economic moves put pressure on Biden

 Since then, officials have worked hard to create distance between Biden and Powell to hone in on the notion that the Fed is in fact a separate agency.

-But some political watchers say there’s only so much distancing Biden can do when he takes to the campaign trail.
+But some political watchers say there’s only so much distancing Biden can do when he takes to the campaign trail if financial markets are spooked by Powell’s moves and Americans continue to still face gorging prices on goods and higher rates than in recent years to borrow money for homes and cars.

 Find out more: Democrats, worried about job losses, push back on more Fed rate hikes